Live Certification Dashboard — April 2026

 Which eVTOL company is closest to FAA certification?

-Joby Aviation is the closest to receiving FAA type certification as of February 2026.
-The company has reached the TIA (Type Inspection Authorization) testing phase, meaning their conforming aircraft is undergoing official FAA flight testing.
-Joby is approximately 70% through the type certification process and is targeting 2026 for their type certificate.
-Archer Aviation is the second closest, with their Midnight aircraft also in active FAA certification testing and targeting late 2026.
+Joby Aviation is the closest to receiving FAA type certification as of April 2026.
+The company has reached Stage 5 TIA testing, and its first FAA-conforming production aircraft completed flight in March 2026.
+Joby is approximately 85% through the type certification process and is targeting mid-2026 for their type certificate.
+Archer Aviation is the second closest, having achieved 100% FAA Means of Compliance acceptance — an industry first — and targeting late 2026.

 What happens after an eVTOL receives its type certificate?